Ericson's Yellow Helmet Safety Blog

 Written by Kevin Hatgas | Dec 5, 2017 3:27:00 PM

-When purchasing a piece of equipment that has cabling - like worksite lighting or cordsets - you have many options at your disposal for customization.
+When purchasing a piece of equipment or product that has cabling - like worksite lighting or cordsets - you have many options at your disposal for customization.
 Cord length and circuit type are common attributes that are often the first to be considered, but just as important (or even more so) is the jacket material.

 How is your cable being protected?